JoeLawler23/Geometry-Importer/README.md

 # Geometry-Import
-Python module that can read in a DXF,CSV,TXT file, extract basic geometric elements, and output a list of each element along with the coordinates of each element and any pertinent attributes.
+Python module that can read in a DXF,CSV,TXT files, extract basic geometric elements, and output a list of each element along with the coordinates of each element and any pertinent attributes.

 Functions: